 The case itself also needs to be charged regularly in order to function properly.
 To ensure that your AirPods stay connected, make sure to charge both the AirPods and the case regularly.
 Also, it’s good practice to check the battery levels of all your devices before using them to avoid any inconvenience.

 This is an issue that might give you a little stress because you cannot do a lot in such a case.
 However, before you conclude, we would clarify that this is a rare possibility.
 In 99% of the cases, you will get the issue fixed on your own by the time you finish all the techniques in this post.
 If your AirPods are now working fine, you must read further to know what else could be done if one of your friends gets into such a situation.

 Is It a Serious Issue?

-Yes and No. Yes, because you will need to visit the service center and this will certainly consume your time. but if you have some time to spare, then it is not at all a serious issue because the technicians at the Apple Service Centres are qualified enough to fix this faulty hardware in your AirPods.
-But before you visit them, here are the techniques that you must use to make sure the AirPods keep disconnecting issue is due to hardware issues only.
+Yes and No. Yes, because you will need to visit the service center, which will consume your time.
+But if you have some time to spare, then it is not at all a serious issue because the technicians at the Apple Service Centres are qualified enough to fix this faulty hardware in your AirPods.
+But before you visit them, here are the techniques you must use to ensure the AirPods keep disconnecting issue is only due to hardware issues.

 What to Do if My Airpods Keep Disconnecting?

 First of all, do not panic.
 Second, you make sure that you have gone through the causes discussed above.
 If you still see that your AirPods keep disconnecting, you must follow the techniques discussed below.

 If your source device is a MacBook, you must follow these steps to ensure that the MacBook is sending audio to the AirPods.
 Here is how you do it:

 - Open the System Preferences on your MacBook.